 I know you don't need a recipe to make an omelet, so you're not getting a recipe with this post.
 This is just bragging rights today. :-) I just fried some bacon, sautéed fresh onions, garlic and bell peppers and spiced it all with pepper and a little kosher salt.
 After beating 11 (yes that many, they are very small) eggs, I beat in some milk and poured it over the mixture in the pan.
 You know the rest of the story, I'm sure.
 A little grated cheese at the end and it was done.
 Yummmmmie!
 I'm glad to know that eggs from free-range chickens that get plenty of exercise are lower in cholesterol than others.

-You only need one ruler to measure an egg, but two to
+You only need one ruler to measure an egg, but two to keep it from rolling off the countertop! |

-Look at all those tiny egg shells and
+Look at all those tiny egg shells and that beautiful orange omelet. |

-produce = two happy campers!
+Fresh eggs and fresh produce = two happy campers! |

 No comments: